Faculty Fellowships

 Thanks to funding from the Provost’s Office/Academic Affairs, the RISD Color Lab is accepting proposals for two semester-long faculty fellowships for the coming academic year.
 Since the start of the program, the fellowships serve as funded opportunities for studio or scholarly investigation of the subject.
 Inquiry and creative projects that engage with all aspects of color—its history, scientific properties, cultural significance, material dimensions, chemical processes, etc.—are welcome and encouraged.

-Our fifth year of fellowships will have some variations: It comes with one TU release (or, for part-time faculty, a cash stipend of $6,000) for focused exploration and inquiry for either fall or spring semester, up to $2000 for materials and technology, the opportunity for a picture window gallery installation of the fellowship work, and a culminating public program.
+Our fifth year of fellowships will have some variations: It comes with one TU release (or, for part-time faculty, a cash stipend of $6,000) for focused exploration and inquiry for either fall or spring semester, up to $2000 for materials and technology, the opportunity for a library space exhibition of the fellowship work, and a culminating public program.

 To apply, the form asks for an abstract of 500 words or less for the proposed project.
 The application also requires separate descriptions for how you plan to use the picture window gallery on North Main Street to exhibit the results of your fellowship and a public program to accompany the installation, in addition to a detailed budget for the up to $2000 in materials and technology funds to support the project.
 (The only catch is that whatever your needs, they should be tangible and enduring: equipment, materials, and other items that may be shared with others after the completion of your project, in order to stock the lab with helpful resources for future faculty and student use.
 Things like airfare, conference fees and items that can't be left in the lab for future and continued use are not eligible for funding.)
 Your application also needs to include approval from your Department Head for the TU release.